nathanstephenson/dnd20/README.txt

-DEPENDENCIES (These packages must be installed with npm)
+DEPENDENCIES (These packages must be installed with npm) -- TYPE "npm install" AT THE LOCATION OF THIS FILE IN THE COMMAND LINE TO INSTALL ALL REQUIRED DEPENDENCIES
 Client:
 	react
 	reac-dom